 Promotora Community Health Manual

-The Promotora Community Health Manual: Developing a Community-Based Diabetes Self Management Program provides a conceptual framwork for designing or refining a program of community support for diabetes self management.
-This guide, developed by promotores, or community helath workers, from Campesions Sin Fronteras with assistance from the Arizona Prevention Research Center, is designed for community health workers, but is also a useful tool for supervisors and program managers in both community-based and clinical settings.
-The overall objectives of the manual are: 1) to provide a general orientation to the philosophy and preparation of promotores/as or communtiy health workers; 2) to explore aspects of diabetes self management that may note be addressed in clinical care such as managing stress and deppression, the inclusion of the family in promoting self management, and the role of spirituality in caring for diabetes; 3) to provide promotores/as and programs with practical strategies, tools, and suggestions that will assist them in working effectively with their community; and 4) to consider programmatic aspects of a clinical versus a grassroots program for a promotor/a diabetes self managment program.
+The Promotora Community Health Manual: Developing a Community-Based Diabetes Self-Management Program provides a conceptual framework for designing or refining a program of community support for diabetes self-management.
+This guide, developed by promotores, or community health workers, from Campesions Sin Fronteras with assistance from the Arizona Prevention Research Center, is designed for community health workers, but is also a useful tool for supervisors and program managers in both community-based and clinical settings.
+The overall objectives of the manual are: 1) to provide a general orientation to the philosophy and preparation of promotores/as or community health workers; 2) to explore aspects of diabetes self-management that may not be addressed in clinical care, such as managing stress and depression, the inclusion of the family in promoting self-management, and the role of spirituality in caring for diabetes; 3) to provide promotores/as and programs with practical strategies, tools, and suggestions that will assist them in working effectively with their community; and 4) to consider programmatic aspects of a clinical versus a grassroots program for a promotor/a diabetes self-management program.

-You can learn more about this curriculum and its development at: http://www.ces4health.info/find-products/view-product.aspx?code=NHNC44FF
+You can learn more about this curriculum and its development Here!

-This manual is intended to support community health workers (CHWs), CHW supervisors, and CHW organizations seeking to extend evidence-based disease prevention programming using community-based volunteers (referred to as lay leaders).
+This lay manual is intended to support community health workers (CHWs), CHW supervisors, and CHW organizations seeking to extend evidence-based disease prevention programming using community-based volunteers (referred to as lay leaders).
 To this end, we present guidelines developed by CHWs for recruiting, training, and supporting lay leaders.
 Recommendations are intended to be non-content specific, equally applicable to any disease prevention focus.
-More information
+Click here for more information.